smashedtoatoms/emacs.d/README.md

 No Spacemacs, no Doom, no Evil, just bespoke artisinal Emacs.

+## Problems

+Dap-mode debugging doesn't work, and in my opinion it's kind of a shit-show at the moment.
+If you use debugging, you will be better served using vscode until emacs has a reasonable dap-mode story.
+I'd love for someone to prove me wrong on this.
+The effort required to get dap-mode working for node and elixir with this emacs config is more work than I currently have time to do (node seems to rely on a deprecated vscode project, elixir can't find it's config files and doesn't init mix correctly, etc.).

 ## Prerequisites

 _These all need to be installed if you want everything to work with these